unibo-spe/spe-slides/content/09-containerization/_index.md

     + log out and log in again
 3. Enable and start the Docker service
     + on most Linux distributions `sudo systemctl enable docker; sudo systemctl start docker`
-    + on MacOS and Windows, start the Docker Desktop application
+    + on macOS and Windows, start the Docker Desktop application
 4. Test your installation
     + `docker run hello-world`
 5. Explore admissible sub-commands with `docker --help`